 The Farm to Fork (F2F) Strategy is the European Commission’s proposal for the transformation of the European food system.
-With ambitious environmetal targets, it has understandably put agri-businesses on edge.
-Last month, they commissioned Wageningen research to back up their case.
+Last month, they commissioned Wageningen Research to back up their case.

 The F2F strategy sets out five “Green Deal Targets” for 2030.
 They include reducing nutrient loss by 50%, pesticide application by 50%, fertiliser use by 20%, and increasing the amount of farmland under organic agriculture to 25%.
 The negotiation process started in May 2020 when the European Commission announced its bold ambitions for the European food system.

 On the 12th of October, one and a half years after the strategy was released and two days before the annual F2F conference where Louise Fresco was a guest speaker, a joint declaration was published by a coalition of 28 agri-business representatives.
 The declaration was titled “FARM TO FORK – IT IS TIME TO LISTEN TO WHAT THE DATA SAYS”.
 This came at a key moment, nine days before the European Parliament voted on the amendments to the F2F strategy.